-- 2.1 Admission to the College's programmes is based on academic performance and other relevant criteria.
-The College does not discriminate on the grounds of age, gender, sexual orientation, gender identity, nationality, social or ethnic origin, family status, creed, or disability.
-The College may have to consider whether its facilities are adequate, before admitting a disabled applicant. - 2.2 To be eligible for admission to a College's programme, the applicant must satisfy the general entrance requirements for the level of the programme as specified by the Academic Board and the programme entrance requirements, if any, or be a "mature applicant" as defined in the general entrance requirements, and be able to demonstrate aptitude and suitability for the programme. - 2.3 Meeting the entrance requirements does not guarantee admission to the College.
+- Admission to the College's programmes is based on academic performance and other relevant criteria.
+The College does not discriminate on the grounds of age, gender, sexual orientation, gender identity, nationality, social or ethnic origin, family status, creed, or disability. - 2.2 To be eligible for admission to a College's bachelor's degree programme, the applicant must satisfy the general entrance requirements as specified by the Academic Board and the programme entrance requirements, if any, or be a "mature applicant" as defined in the general entrance requirements and be able to demonstrate aptitude and suitability for the programme. - 2.3 Students with a recognized qualification may be admitted to a programme with advanced standing. - 2.4 Meeting the entrance requirements does not guarantee admission to the College's programmes.
 The College's decisions on the admission of applicants are final.